leighjohnson/STI-HIV-Model/README.rst

 - Microsoft Visual C++ 2010 Express on Microsoft Windows
 - MinGW's port of g++ on Microsoft Windows
-- g++ under Linux
+- g++ on Linux

 The program is written in standard ANSI/ISO C++ (C++03) and any C++ compiler should compile it.
-It is a console application without any operating specific instructions.
+It is a console application without any operating system specific code.
 The compiler will generate several warnings.
 These can be ignored.

 Installation
 ------------